yaoweibin/nginx_tcp_proxy_module/doc/README.txt

     Download the latest stable version of the release tarball of this module from github (<http://github.com/yaoweibin/nginx_tcp_proxy_module>)

-    The development version of this module is here development (<https://github.com/yaoweibin/nginx_tcp_proxy_module/tree/develop>).
+    The development version of this module is here (<https://github.com/yaoweibin/nginx_tcp_proxy_module/tree/develop>).
 I
     have added the features of tcp_ssl_proxy, tcp_upstream_busyness, access_log.